ourapproach/ZNAX/read.md

 ![ZNAX Framework](./ZNAX.PNG)

+> Figure: A Conceptual Overview

-> *Figure: ZNAX operates in three sequential stages— Zero-Cost NAS-based ViT architecture search, pre-training phase which consits of contrastive training and domain alignment, and supervised fine-tuning on target RF data.*
+ZNAX operates in three sequential stages—Zero-Cost NAS-based ViT architecture search, a pre-training phase consisting of contrastive training and domain alignment, and supervised fine-tuning on target RF data with a few samples.
 This repository provides the implementation of **ZNAX**, a framework designed for robust and efficient Specific Emitter Identification (SEI) using:

 - ⚙️ **Zero-Cost Neural Architecture Search (NAS)** to find optimal Vision Transformer (ViT) architectures without full training